tanberry/steampipecloud/README.md

 ## Create an account on Deepnote and integrate with Steampipe

-1. Navigte to https://deepnote.com/sign-up and sign up for an account.
+1. Navigate to https://deepnote.com/sign-up and sign up for an account.
 2. In Deepnote, click **Integrations** in the left navigation pane.

     a.
-Select PostgreSQL from the displayed integrations (because your free Steampipe workspace uses Postgres).
+Select PostgreSQL from the displayed integrations (because your free Steampipe workspace uses a PostgreSQL database).

    The Configure PostgreSQL integration modal box displays.